View Bill Johnson's Obituary on montgomeryadvertiser.com and share memories

 Bill's deep love of life and adventurous spirit lives on in his survivors.

-They include his wife Linda Thompson Johnson of the home; sons Wesley and wife Dayle of Springfield, Missouri; Daniel and wife Yoshie of West New York, New Jersey; Matthew of Tumon, Guam; and daughter Jeannie and husband Joseph Doole of Newnan, Georgia; granddaughters Leah Meckel of Augusta, Kansas, Kelly Keenan and husband Sean of Southbury, Connecticut, Rebecca Reep and husband Nathan of Santa Fe, New Mexico, and grandson Jeffrey and wife Cara of Springfield, Missouri; Dylan and Ryan Doole of Newnan, Georgia, and six great-grandchildren.
+They include his wife Linda Thompson Johnson of the home; brother Jack and wife Sonya of Towanda, Kansas; sister Jean and husband Ray of Sarasota, Florida; sons Wesley and wife Dayle of Springfield, Missouri; Daniel and wife Yoshie of West New York, New Jersey; Matthew of Tumon, Guam; and daughter Jeannie and husband Joseph Doole of Newnan, Georgia; granddaughters Leah Meckel of Augusta, Kansas, Kelly Keenan and husband Sean of Southbury, Connecticut, Rebecca Reep and husband Nathan of Santa Fe, New Mexico, and grandson Jeffrey and wife Cara of Springfield, Missouri; Dylan and Ryan Doole of Newnan, Georgia, and six great grandchildren.

-Visitation will be held at Alabama Heritage Funeral Home on Wednesday, September 25, from 10:30 a.m. until noon, with a Celebration of Life Service beginning at noon.
+Visitation will be at Alabama Heritage Funeral Home in Montgomery on Wednesday, Sept.
+25 from 10:30 a.m.-noon, with a Celebration of Life service beginning at noon.

-Bill will be buried with full military honors at 1 p.m.
-Thursday, Sept.
-26, at Barrancas National Cemetery, Naval Air Station, Pensacola, Florida.
+Bill will be buried with full military honors at 1 p.m.. on Thursday, Sept.
+26 at Ft.
+Barrancas National Cemetery, Naval Air Station, Pensacola, Florida.
 Pall bearers will be Wesley Johnson, Daniel Johnson, Matthew Johnson, Joseph Doole, Dave Ramsey and Wayne Murchison.

 Good friend and tennis partner Jim Brewer, and members of EAA Chapter 822, are honorary pallbearer.